-Human population density is determined by the amount of residents who live within a given land area of a city or country (generally a division of either a square mile or kilometer).
-Population density can be calculated for a city, town, country, or even for the whole world.
+Human population density is determined by the number of residents living within a given land area (generally a division of either a square mile or square kilometer).
+Population density can be calculated for a city, town, country, or even a continent.
 The following is a list of the most densely populated countries and territories in the world.

 Countries With the Highest Population Density

-Macau is the most densely populated region in the world, with 48,003 people per square mile (18,534 people per square kilometer).
+Macau is the most densely populated region in the world.
+It has 48,003 people per square mile (18,534 people per square kilometer).
 Macau is not a sovereign country but is instead a Special Administrative Region of the Republic of China.
-It has a population of 650,900, many of whom are evenly distributed throughout the region's 44.5 square miles.
-Due to a low birth rate, Macau primarily relies on immigration in order to increase population levels.
+It has a population of 650,900 which is quite uniformly distributed throughout the region's area of 44.5 square miles.
+Macau has a high rate of immigration from the neighboring countries.
 According to the Population Division of the United Nations Department of Economic and Social Affairs, Macau's urban population grew 2.66% between the years 2005 and 2010.

-Monaco, one of the world's smallest countries, is also second most densely populated country in the world.
+Monaco, one of the world's smallest countries, is also the second-most densely populated country in the world.
 It has a population density of 43,830 people per square mile (16,923 per square kilometer).
 As Macau is technically not an independent country, Monaco can be considered the world's most densely populated country.
-There are 37,308 people living in Monaco.
-The country grows at a rate of 2.25% every year.
+About 37,308 people are living in Monaco.
 While not a member of the European Union, Monaco still plays a vital part in European affairs.
-Monaco uses the euro as currency.
+Monaco uses the Euro as currency.

-Singapore is the world's third most densely populated place with 18,513 people per every square mile.
-Singapore is a country in Asia known for its warm climate, vibrant economy, and high quality of life.
-Although the idea of a high population density may bring to mind images of crowded and unpleasant city streets, Singapore does an excellent job of handling its population volume, with top-notch public transportation systems and vertical housing.
+Singapore is the world's third most densely populated place with 18,513 people per square mile (7,148 per square kilometer).
+Singapore is a country in Asia known for its warm climate, prosperous economy, and high quality of life.
+Although the idea of a high population density may bring to mind images of crowded and unpleasant city streets, Singapore does an excellent job of handling its high population with top-notch public transportation systems and vertical housing.

 Hong Kong, like Macau, is a Special Administrative Region (SAR) of China.
-Hong Kong is the world's fourth most densely populated place with 16,444 people per every square mile (6,349 people per square km).
+Hong Kong is the world's fourth-most densely populated place with 16,444 people per square mile (6,349 people per square km).
 Population density is not evenly distributed across Hong Kong.
-Within its most dense areas, such as the district of Mong Kok, the population density of Hong Kong soar as high as over 120,000 people per square km.
+Within its most dense areas, such as the district of Mong Kok, the population density of Hong Kong can soar as high as over 120,000 people per square km.

 Social, Economic & Political Effects of a High Population Density

-Socioeconomic changes may be felt as human population density increases.
-There is also the concern that natural resources may become depleted as more people migrate to one country.
+Socioeconomic changes may be experienced as human population density increases.
+There is also the concern that natural resources may become depleted as the population increases.
 However, a densely populated country does not mean a chaotic one - many of the places featured on this list also rank among the world's best places for quality of life.
 If organized efficiently, a high population density can be very compatible with a high quality of life.

 Most Densely Populated Countries In The World